nplawton/matching-game/README.md

-Simple matching game taking in a set of data and turning two elements of the database rows into cards.
+Simple matching game taking in a set of data and turning two elements from the database rows into cards.

 --First Folder: Server

     -The server side is built using Node JS with CRUD operations; Get, GET Single, and Post.

-    -The environment is handled inside the dbConn.js file; this file allows to minimize repeated code.
+    -The environment is handled inside the dbConn.js file; this file allows the dev to minimize repeated code errors.

     - The project is deployed through Render.com; with the database table and rows respectively through migrate.js and seed.js